-“The Verona Public Library, a dynamic center of civic engagement, promotes literacy, advances knowledge,and enhances the quality of life for the community.”
+“The Verona Public Library, the community’s center for civic engagement, promotes literacy, advances knowledge, and enhances the quality of life for the community”

 In the opening years of the 1890s, the little country hamlet of Verona was beginning to bustle with activity and awaken from its long and peaceful slumber as an agricultural community.
 With the new railroad line running through the northern portion of the community, more people began to flock westward and with these people came a need for more businesses and churches.
 It is to this setting and period that our library traces its roots.